linode/apl-docs/about/about-vision.md

 ## What to expect from a container platform

-First we have to look at containerization and it's microservice way of working, as it has brought focus on the following areas:
+First we have to look at containerization and its microservice way of working, as it has brought focus on the following areas:

 1. **Observability**: State of the (parts of the) system now and over time.
 Metrics and logs, preferably correlated.
 Hopefully AI to help us monitor and make sense of it.
 2. **Stateful storage**: Where to keep your crown jewels, and how to automate backups and failover.